 Talent checks that wiring is strain relieved.

-Talent packs copper tape over sample/BNC connection and measures resistance between ground and BNC
+Talent packs copper tape over sample/BNC connection and measures resistance between ground and BNC This Shot was done with a Go-Pro and will be Uploaded with the SCREEN CAPTURES The middle of the Shot should be cut.

 Requirements: Cu tape, multi-meter, Green Banana cable, “Ground” Label, “Clean Power” label